fmeirer/DiffusionLab/README.md

 This code was published in [Maris, J. J. E., Rabouw, F. T., Weckhuysen, B. M. & Meirer, F. Classification-based motion analysis of single-molecule trajectories using DiffusionLab.
 Sci.
 Rep. 12, 9595 (2022)](https://doi.org/10.1038/s41598-022-13446-0).
 The raw and processed data sets used in the publication can be found [in this repository](https://doi.org/10.24416/UU01-6BONHT).

+Please note that the original location of this repository was https://github.com/ErikMaris/DiffusionLab.
+The original link remains active.

 ## Requirements

 Software has been written and tested in MATLAB 2019b.